 Dacast: Versatile, easy-to-use online video platform

-Dacast is one of the most disruptive live video streaming services on the market.
+Dacast is one of the most disruptive live training video software solutions on the market.
 The platform is flexible and can be adapted to many different needs.
-Our video API enables users to rapidly integrate the service with existing workflows, or build entirely new web and mobile applications on top of the platform.
+Our API-enabled platform lets users rapidly integrate the service with existing workflows, or build entirely new web and mobile applications on top of the platform.
 Monetization, analytics, and security features are also included.

-All live streams and VODs are delivered via Akamai, one of the largest content delivery networks in the world, allowing broadcasters the ability to offer their viewers a very high-quality OTT video experience.
+All live streams and VODs are delivered via Akamai and Limelight some of the largest content delivery networks in the world, allowing broadcasters the ability to offer their viewers a very high-quality OTT video experience.
 24/7 customer support is also available for broadcasters experiencing last-minute issues before their live events.

 Dacast is priced in three tiers.
-The Starter plan costs $19 per month and includes the majority of our features.
-The Pro plan, at $165 per month, includes all features such as video API and increases the amount of bandwidth and storage you have access too.
-The Premium plan increases bandwidth and storage.
+The Starter plan costs $39 per month and includes the majority of our features.
+The Scale plan, starting at $188 per month, includes all features such as video API and increases the amount of bandwidth and storage you have access to.
+The Scale plan increases bandwidth and storage.

 Event pricing is also available for users who only need to stream a single event or just a few events.
 This allows you to purchase exactly what you need, and no more.
 Think of it like a pre-paid phone card.
 This option has no commitment, making it a great option for a wide range of users.